-- Go to Authentication > SAML IdP > Service Providers and create a new reference for the service provider that you will be using as your SAML client.
-The name can be anything you want. - 2.
-Enter the SP information from the client you will be using as the SAML service provider. - Download the IdP metadata.This can be used to set up the SAML IdP configuration in your SAML SP client (if allowed by your client). - 4.
-Under SAML Attribute click Create New, and enter a SAML Attribute name that your SAML SP is expecting to identify the user.
+- 1. Go to Authentication > SAML IdP > Service Providers and create a new reference for the service provider that you will be using as your SAML client. - 2.
+Enter the following information: - a.
+SP name: Enter a name for the SP device. - b.
+IdP prefix: Select +, enter an IdP prefix in the Create Alternate IdP Prefix dialog or select Generate prefix, and click OK. - Server certificate: Select the same certificate as the default IdP certificate used in Authentication > SAML IdP See Configuring IdP settings on page 182. - 3.
+Click Save. - 4.
+In the SP Metadata pane, enter the SP information from the client you will be using as the SAML service provider. - Download the IdP metadata.
+This can be used to set up the SAML IdP configuration in your SAML SP client (if allowed by your client). - 6.
+Click OK. - 7.
+Select and click Edit to edit the recently created SP. - 8.
+In Assertion Attribute Configuration: - a.
+Select Username from the Subject NameID dropdown. - b.
+Select urn:oasis:names:tc:SAML:2.0:nameid-format:unspecified in Format. - 9.
+In Assertion Attributes, select Add Assertion Attribute: - a.
+Enter a SAML Attribute name that your SAML SP is expecting to identify the user. - b.
 Select a User Attribute for this selection.
-If you're unsure of which attribute to pick, select SAML Username.
+If you are unsure of which attribute to pick, select SAML username.